 Shortly after I went full-time with my passions, I realized that making a million dollars was just as far away for me as retirement (which was 40 years down the road).

 For a while there, I let my travel plans take a back seat.
 Maybe I could live in Canada.
 After all, I was so happy with my work, so happy to be helping people.
-So what if it got cold?
+So what if it was cold?
 I could hack it.

 About four months of being full-time self-employed later, I couldn’t hack it anymore.

 You see, I’m already a nature girl.
 I’m already kind of a weirdo by Western standards.
-So, when I started working from home, I stayed inside a lot.
+So when I started working from home, I stayed inside a lot.
 My home turned into a sanctuary.
 I did yoga.
 I meditated.
 I coached people all over the world about self-awareness and self-love.
 I wrote.
 I read.
 I listened to nature sounds.
 I cooked meals from scratch.
 I loved my little life.

 The more I lived this life indoors, the more shocked I was each time I went outdoors.
 My post office box, for example, is in Yorkdale Mall—the most high-end mall in all of Toronto.
 Imagine me strolling into this upper scale shopping establishment in my second-hand clothes, no makeup, my hair all wild.
 Imagine my distress at finding myself in a busy, over-stimulating environment with the lights too bright, the sounds too loud, the smells, oh god the smells.